No TOLLS on I-66! STOP THE OVER-REACH.

 Prior to 2007, Virginia could place a toll anywhere on an Interstate with permission from the federal government.
 In 2007, we changed the Code to add a condition that in addition to requiring federal approval, the toll revenue must be "reasonably related to or benefit the users of the toll" (such as widening the road or adding a new lane or interchange).
 Turning over toll revenue to the Northern Virginia Transportation Commission (NVTC) to pay for bike trails and transit will not benefit drivers who pay the tolls.
 I also do not believe that Governor McAuliffe can eliminate an existing general use lane outside the Beltway and convert it to a tolled HOT lane because this would not comply with the part of the statute that requires tolls to be used to reduce "traffic congestion."
 Removing a general purpose lane on I-66 outside the Beltway cannot reduce "traffic congestion."

-Again, if any of these plans concern you please contact VDOT and attend the upcoming meetings.
+Again, if any of these plans concern you please contact VDOT.
 Information about other meetings is available at www.transform66.org.